uqlibrary/technology-training/QGIS/vector/QGIS_vector.md

 * In the filter section, type "GDA2020 56"
 * From the **Coordinate Reference System** list, select `EPSG:7856 - GDA2020 / MGA zone 56`

+> You will notice that the OpenStreetMap basemap looks very warped, except for the East Coast of Australia.
+This is because the projection we have selected is very focused on reducing distortion within the bounds of the projection's area (Eastern Australia).

 ## Load in our data
 For most of our data, we will simply be able to double click on it in the Project Home folder within the Browser window.